FazeCT/ctf/ACSC 2023/test.md

 At this point, I knew that this 'encoding system' is using **RSA encryption**.

-- Function 'u(A)' is used to concatenate a list of numbers into a single big number, using shift left logical of 8.
+- Function u(A) is used to concatenate a list of numbers into a single big number, using shift left logical of 8.

-- Funtion 'w(A, B, C)' is used to calculate A ** B, modulo C.
+- Funtion w(A, B, C) is used to calculate A ** B, modulo C.

-- Array 'y' contains parts of x using shift right logical of 8.
+- Array y contains parts of x using shift right logical of 8.

-- Variable s, k, j are appended to the end of the array 'y'.
-(This is very crucial for solving this challenge).
+- Variable s, k, j are appended to the end of the array y (This is very crucial for solving this challenge).

 - Last part is just a simple XOR encryption with key = 'acscpass', then the string is reversed and base-64 encoded before being printed out as ciphertext.